ItsZeusBro/Hydra/README.md

 - Your whole stack is recursive at the file level.
 This lends itself to functional programming paradigms as opposed to functional languages.
 - Every File is a Computable Object not a Class, which enforces Concurrency across your whole program.
 - Every File is a Computer.
 Your most Abstract Orchastration File is your App's Computer that is specific to your App, not the Platform it runs on.
+- Architects can worry about Orchastration.
+Programmers only need to look at the file they are programming.
+This seperation of concerns is optimal.